 How Markets Work

-For passive and index portfolio managers like Cardiff Park Advisors, the burden of creating returns is removed from the research process and returned to the responsibility of the market, which sets prices to compensate investors for the risks they bear.
-Passive investment management is a smarter strategy because it acknowledges that returns come from risk, and at least some risk is essential for long-term gain, but that not all risks carry a reliable reward.
+For passive and index mutual fund and ETF portfolio managers like Cardiff Park Advisors, the burden of creating returns is removed from the research process and returned to the responsibility of the market, which sets prices to compensate investors for the risks they bear.
+Passive portfolio management is a smarter strategy because it acknowledges that returns come from risk, and at least some risk is essential for long-term gain, but that not all risks carry a reliable reward.

 Passive and index portfolio managers counsel clients to diversify broadly through index funds and selected ETFs, taking only risks that bear compensation and avoiding risks that don't generate expected return.
 These risks may include holding too few securities, betting on particular countries or industries, following market predictions, or speculating based on rating services.